Whiplash (Marvel Comics): Construct

-This version of Whiplash is not a person, but a personality construct created by the aptly named Badgal.
+This version of Whiplash is a personality construct created by Badgal.
 The construct is feminine and thus tends to possess females.
 Initially, Badgal used this construct to possess a random citizen, but later used it to possess Honey Lemon and later GoGo Tomago.
-When the Big Hero 6 defeated Badgal, the construct ceased to exist.
+When Big Hero 6 defeats Badgal, the construct ceases to exist.

 Anton Vanko

-Anton Vanko (Антон Ванко) is a young scientist from a small Russian village by the name of Volstok who has no relation to the original Crimson Dynamo.
-One day, the village is attacked by someone wearing a stolen suit of Iron Man armor, who murders a number of townspeople, including his father Igor Vanko (И́горь Ва́нко) in an attempt to frame Tony Stark.
+Anton Vanko (Антон Ванко) is a young scientist from Volstok, a village in Russia.
+Volstok is attacked by someone wearing a stolen suit of Iron Man armor who murders a number of townspeople, including Vanko's father Igor, in an attempt to frame Tony Stark.

-Using a specialized rifle, Vanko is able to shoot the impostor just before he flees, causing the chest plate on the armor to come off.
-Vanko becomes obsessed with exacting vengeance on Stark, still believing him to be the man who attacked his village, and decides to use the chest plate to fashion a suitable weapon to do so.
-Over the next six months, he reverse engineers a suit of body armor equipped with energy whips, and vows to kill Stark to avenge his father.
+Vanko shoots the attacker before he flees, causing the chest plate on the armor to come off.
+Believing Stark to be the attacker, Vanko uses the chest plate to reverse-engineer a suit of armor equipped with energy whips, and vows to kill Stark to avenge his father.